damianhakert/damianhakert.github.io/source/strategy/index.html.md

 4. Show that we can test big projects (Rails, etc.) faster than Travis CI.

-5. Announce we'll sponsor every diversity in tech event outside the US with at least $500.
+5. Announce we'll sponsor every diversity in tech event with at least $500.
+DONE

 6. Introduce 'everyone can contribute' as our why and tagline.
+DONE

 7. Hire partner marketing and product marketing people (release posts, website, and sales enablement).